District Reading Plan

 Explain how the district will provide teacher training based in the science of reading, structured literacy, and foundational literacy skills to support reading achievement for all students.

-Dorchester School District Two is committed to enhancing reading achievement for all students by implementing teacher training grounded in the science of reading, structured literacy, and foundational literacy skills.
-A key component of this initiative is the LETRS (Language Essentials for Teachers of Reading and Spelling) program, which provides educators with a deep understanding of the principles of effective reading instruction.
-Key Components of the Initiative:
+Dorchester School District Two is committed to improving reading achievement for all students through teacher training grounded in the science of reading, structured literacy, and foundational literacy skills.
+Central to this effort is the implementation of the LETRS (Language Essentials for Teachers of Reading and Spelling) program, which equips educators with the knowledge and tools to deliver high-quality, evidence-based reading instruction.

-- LETRS Training:
+LETRS Training:

-- Structured Literacy Approach:
+Structured Literacy Framework:

-- Ongoing Professional Development:
+Ongoing Professional Learning:

-- Data-Driven Instruction:
+Data-Driven Instruction:

-- Family and Community Engagement:
+Family and Community Engagement:

-- Monitoring and Evaluation:
+Monitoring and Evaluation:

 Section G